CharlesWiltgen/how-to-podcast/itunes.md

 ### How long will iTunes take to approve my podcast?

-This is hugely variable — 2 hours to 14 days!
+This is hugely variable — it can be 2 hours to 14 days, depending on whether you catch Apple/iTunes at a good time or not.

 As a workaround, you can prepare a short “Welcome” episode and submit that.
 You can always delete it before your official launch.